BlogBiologyThe Guide to HSC Biology Module 5: Heredity

 A site we recommend is from the National Human Genome Research Institute.
 It covers Transcription and Translation, genetic variation, cloning, heredity and much, much more!

-Practicing answering questions is a great way to test your understanding of a topic.
-It’s one thing to understand a concept, or memorise a video, and it’s another to explain it using scientific terminology.
+Practising answering questions is a great way to test your understanding of a topic in Module 5 Biology.
+It’s one thing to understand a concept, or memorise a video, and it’s another to explain it using the relevant criteria and scientific terminology.

 If you need some practice papers and questions, check out the NESA Past Biology Papers Master List and module-specific practice questions!